songmeo/itinfracservices/README.md

-# itinfracservices
+# ICA0002
-These are lab solutions for [ICA0002 2019 autum semester](https://github.com/romankuchin/itinfraservices)
+These are lab solutions for [IT Infracstructure](https://github.com/romankuchin/itinfraservices) 2019 autum semester